vplesko/OrbLang/docs/references/reference_std_list.md

 ## `std.resize list len`

 Resizes `list` to contain exactly `len` elements.
-If `len` is greater than the current length, appended elements will be zero initialized.
+If `len` is greater than the current length, appended elements will be zero-initialized.

 ## `std.reserve list len`